-To accurately apply the running count in a real-life situation, you must also factor in the number of card decks being used.
+To accurately apply the running count, you must also factor in the number of card decks being used.
 The result of this calculation is called the true count.
 The true count is obtained by dividing the running count by the number of half decks (26 cards per half deck) remaining to be dealt.
 The true count is often a more accurate indicator than the running count, because it accounts for the number of decks used in a game.